 \subsection{Stationary Data}

-In this section, we evaluate the effectiveness of the proposed sequential Hermite series based Spearman's rank correlation estimation algorithm and compare to the first and only existing algorithm known to the authors, \cite{xiao2019novel} which we will refer to as the count matrix based approach.
-The count matrix algorithm provides a neat and straightforward way to approximate the Spearman's rank correlation coefficient for streaming data in a sequential manner.
+In this section, we evaluate the effectiveness of the proposed sequential Hermite series based Spearman rank correlation estimation algorithm and compare to the first and only existing algorithm known to the authors, \cite{xiao2019novel}, which we will refer to as the count matrix based approach.
+The count matrix algorithm provides a neat and straightforward way to approximate the Spearman rank correlation coefficient for streaming data in a sequential manner.
 In essence, observations are placed in two-dimensional buckets, similar to constructing a two dimensional histogram with fixed cut-points.
 These cut-points are chosen to be quantiles of the univariate standard normal distribution.
 Upon the arrival of a new observation, the appropriate bucket's count is incremented.
-The associated matrix of observation counts forms an input to a tied-observation form of the Spearman's rank correlation coefficient estimator, phrased in terms of linear algebra operations for computational efficiency.
+The associated matrix of observation counts forms an input to a tied-observation form of the Spearman rank correlation coefficient estimator, phrased in terms of linear algebra operations for computational efficiency.
 It is worth briefly noting here that the count matrix algorithm can only be applied in non-stationary scenarios using a moving window approach, where memory requirements grow linearly with chosen window size.
-By contrast, the Hermite series based algorithm can be easily extended to the non-stationary scenario (i.e. algorithm 2 in section \ref{nonstationaryAlgo}) and does not rely on a moving window approach.
+By contrast, the Hermite series based algorithm can be easily extended to the non-stationary scenario (i.e. algorithm 2 in Section \ref{nonstationaryAlgo}) and has fixed memory requirements irrespective of the ``effective" window size implied by the weighting parameter $\lambda$.
+This is a distinct advantage.
 This implies that even if the accuracy of the algorithms was similar, the Hermite series based approach is still a valuable development.